 It is not recommended to use an eating window or timing restrictions when juice fasting as these are usually low in protein.
 As a result, limiting your caloric intake can actually be harmful to the body.

-This kind of fasting is where you abstain from certain substances which may currently be in your life.
+Have you heard of substance fasting before?
+Prior to doing my research on different fasting types beyond the approaches I have experience with, this kind of fasting is where you abstain from certain substances which may currently be in your life.
 This could mean giving up substances such as tobacco, caffeine, alcohol, or even recreational drugs for a period of time.